How to Keep Your Hair From Getting Matted While Sleeping

 "If you are really concerned about your hair getting matted while sleeping, be sure to use products designed to detangle and/or add moisture to your hair," said Harvell.
 Using a hydrating conditioner should be an integral part of your routine to prevent tangled hair.
 Whether you have long or mid-length hair, you're more likely to experience a hair tangle or two without conditioner.
 Well-moisturized hair is less likely to tangle than dry strands with split ends.

 And you don't have to stop at a good conditioner.
 If preventing tangles is the goal, hair masks are a fantastic idea — especially if you can sleep in them.
-VEGAMOUR's ENSO Wrap and Revive Kit is a deeply nourishing combination that hydrates hair and reduces frizz.
-The 100% organic bamboo cotton hair wrap creates a friction-free barrier that prevents tangling.
-Use the cotton wrap alongside the restorative hair mask to minimize tangles and intensify the mask's conditioning benefits.
-As a result, you'll wake up with soft, gorgeous locks that feel and look healthy.
+VEGAMOUR's deep conditioning hair mask is a deeply nourishing mask that hydrates hair and reduces frizz.
+Use the restorative hair mask to minimize tangles, moisturize hair and leave it feeling conditioned and healthy.
+For a more intensive treatment, use it overnight and rinse it out the next morning so you wake up with soft, gorgeous locks that feel and look healthy.

 6. Secure Your Sleep Style